riyadali/blockchain/README.md

 __ A tutorial for Solidity can be found here https://ethereumbuilders.gitbooks.io/guide/content/en/solidity_tutorials.html __ An excellent reference for Bitcoin is Master Bitcoin by Andreas Antonopoulos (Chp 3 provides programmatic API interface)
-   + Link for 2nd endition of this book can be found here https://bitcoinbook.info/ The latest trext for this book is here https://github.com/bitcoinbook/bitcoinbook The book site includes a table of contents which is included below Introduction
+   + Link for 2nd endition of this book can be found here https://bitcoinbook.info/

+     The latest trext for this book is here https://github.com/bitcoinbook/bitcoinbook

+     The book site includes a table of contents which is included below (not to see it formatted nicely look at the raw version of this file) Introduction
             What Is Bitcoin?
             History of Bitcoin